thephpleague/csv/docs/9.0/converter/json.md

 # JSON conversion

-The `JsonConverter` converts or store a CSV records collection into a JSON structure.
+The `JsonConverter` converts or store a collection into a JSON structure.

-## Settings

-Prior to converting your records collection into a JSON structure, you may wish to configure the converter.

 <p class="message-warning">Because we are building a <code>JSON</code> structure, the <code>JsonConverter</code> object
 throws generic <code>SPL Exception</code> instead of <code>League\Csv\Exception</code>.</p>

+To reduce memory usage, the converter transform one record at a time.
+This means that the class object settings are geared toward a single element and not the whole claass,

+## Settings

+Prior to converting your collection into a JSON structure, you may wish to configure it.

 ### JSON encode flags